Why lions climb trees/ reasons why lions climb trees?

 Lions climb trees to catch prey like squirrels and other tree-climbing animals like monkeys, baboons – birds like wood peakers among others.

 In case you ever find yourself being chased by a lion, choosing to climb up into the trees as a way to escape from it will actually not help much especially within Queen Elizabeth National Park since these Lions have the ability to climb up into the trees at the fastest speed.

-Lions actually climb tree for leisure – after daily routine, the lions find it much important to relax on the tree branches- In Ishasha sector lions are found swinging on the fig trees.
+Lions actually climb trees for leisure – after daily routine, the lions find it much important to relax on the tree branches- In the Ishasha sector lions are found swinging on the fig trees.
 They are commonly seen sleeping on branches in the afternoon as they digest their food after lunch.

 They also climb trees for prestigious reasons – showing off as they are really the king of the jungle.